• Skip to primary navigation

 But then, if you’re a good, kindhearted citizen, you’d start to feel twinges of guilt.

 Therefore, Facebook often leaves you feeling depressed.
-Not to mention destroying a chunk of the most precious resource you have – TIME.
+Not to mention destroying a chunk of your most precious resource – TIME.

 Facebook is easy but don’t fool yourself – it doesn’t make you better.
-And since your spending time, it’s NOT free.
+And since you are spending time, it’s NOT free.

 While you don’t have to pay to join the site, you nonetheless give Facebook two things that are much more valuable: your time and your intellectual property.